Librity/gympoint_full_stack/README.md

 ## 💖 Acknowledgements

 I would like to thank everyone who's helped me in getting this certificate:
-My parents, my brother, my colleges [Thiago Durante](https://github.com/thdurante), [Lucas Amaral](https://github.com/linkbolto) and [Nicolas Marçal](https://github.com/nicolasmarcal).
+My parents, my brother, my colleagues [Thiago Durante](https://github.com/thdurante), [Lucas Amaral](https://github.com/linkbolto) and [Nicolas Marçal](https://github.com/nicolasmarcal).

 I would also like to thank the instructors and everyone in the discord community